Customize this Chapter

 • “What would a healthy house look like?”

 3. Ask for descriptive language.
-Children instinctively know how to ask for details when listening to a story being told.
-To collect stories from your stakeholders that will resonate, ask questions like an inquisitive child:
+To collect stories from your stakeholders that will resonate, ask questions like a curious child:

 • “Then what happened?
 What did you think?
 How did you feel?”